cheem2961/juliaSet/README.md

 # juliaSet
+first time using guthib so this is kind of a test.

 An attempt at the Julia Set using Python + Pygame

 google definition of a Julia Set : a set of complex numbers which do not converge to any limit when a given mapping is repeatedly applied to them